vondas-network/webglo/README.md

   <img height="60%" width="60%" src="https://github.com/cskonopka/WebGL-Ordinals/blob/main/webglo.png?raw=true"/>
 </h3>

-<p align="center"><em>web graphics on the Bitcoin blockchain</em></p>
+<p align="center"><em>decentralized video art on the Bitcoin blockchain</em></p>

 # Overview
-I’m a software/hardware developer and a video artist that likes to create tech that doesn’t exist with the goal of empowering others.
-Doing my best to find tools that are available to everyone.
-This is one way to approach the problem of content distribution for artist.
-Some goals for the project:

-- Create a single HTML5 website template that renders WebGL fragment shaders without external libraries.
-- Share insights to others about the Bitcoin inscription process for artistic purposes.
-- Use Bitcoin to distribute art without downtime or censorship.
-- Add libraries to the blockchain where needed.
+WebGL Ordinals is a project with the focus of hosting video art on the Bitcoin using the Ordinals protocol.
+Rendered using a web browser, an Ordinal version of glsl-canvas.js is used to render web graphics directly from the blockchain.

 ## Why is this important?